DOE-COMMS/.github/profile/README.md

 1. Q-POP-HTP: high-throughput simulation jobs generator
 1. Q-POP-Thermo: to calculate the equilibrium temperature-strain phase
-2. Q-POP-BoltzTraP2Y: a modern implementation of the smoothed Fourier interpolation algorithm for electronic bands
+2. Q-POP-BoltzTraP2Y: a high-throughput first-principles calculation software to provide thermodynamic and kinetic input data for phase-field simulations
 3. Q-POP-Diffraction: to compute diffration patterns of phase-field simulated microstructures
 4. Q-POP-PyVecAnalysis: to automate identification of topological structures
-5. Q-POP-#SHAARP: analytical and numerical modeling of optical second harmonic generation in anisotropic crystals
+5. Q-POP-SHAARP: analytical and numerical modeling of optical second harmonic generation in anisotropic crystals